grind-rip/grind-rip-site/site/content/journal.md

 ## 2025-01-19

-Grinded for 28hr 15min this week.
+* Grinded for 28hr 15min this week.
 Worked my job for 7hr 15min (including meetings).
 I spent *literally* 1hr 15min doing actual, ticketed work.
 Who cares about how much work I actually do, I'm good vibez guy now 😎.
-Fuck.
-Spent over 4 hours on a recursive and memoization solution to [Longest Common Subsequence](/leetcode/longest_increasing_subsequence/).
+* Fuck.
+Spent over 4 hours on a recursive and memoization solution to [Longest Increasing Subsequence](/leetcode/longest_increasing_subsequence).
 Was it worth it?
 I don't know.
 The 'tism took over and I couldn't stop working on it until I found a solution.

 ## 2025-01-20

-Finished adding my [solutions for the Architect.io online assessment](/interviews/architect-io) in 2022.
+* Finished adding my [solutions for the Architect.io online assessment](/interviews/architect-io) in 2022.
-It's MLK Day again and I'm back to where I was last year.
+* It's MLK Day again and I'm back to where I was last year.
 Grinding.
-Off to a good start.
+* Off to a good start.
 Gotta beat my high score of 28hr 15min from last week.
-Wrote a lot of journal entries...
+* Wrote a lot of journal entries...